bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle.md

 Okay, sorry.
 Anyway, I understand what you say.

-## Knapsack and CoinShuffle, Would that work ?
+## Combining Knapsack with CoinShuffle

 Max Hillebrand: 00:46:40